Tonika: Hello, Jeny, how are you?

 Tonika: But, I do not like village life very much because many urban facilities are unavailable there.

 Jenny: Though there are few ultra-modern facilities in the Village, the village environment is still fresh, calm, and quiet.

 Tonika: But there are garbages everywhere.
 Even you will find hardly any pure water there for drinking.

 Jenny: No, you are not right.
 Some villages have improved their surroundings by making sanitary latrines, establishing tube wells, and setting up dustbins to store daily waste.

-Tonika: Some reports say that the village people are still unconscious about their health and sanitisation.
+Tonika: Some reports say that the village people are still unconscious about their health and sanitization.
 They use dirty water for washing, bathing, and drinking.

-Tonika: But, in city life, there are many modern medical facilities like the abundance of electricity, sound communication system, quick and easy transport facilities, Better educational institutes, and modern technologies make the life more enjoyable, attractive, and comfortable.
+Tonika: But, in city life, many modern medical facilities like the abundance of electricity, sound communication system, quick and easy transport facilities, Better educational institutes, and modern technologies make life more enjoyable, attractive, and comfortable.

 Jenny: That’s true, but traffic jams, overpopulation, terrorism, and violence make city life unbearable, annoying, and frustrating.

 Tonika: Yes, I agree.
 But, city people can also enjoy easy and simple internet connection and other ICT tools for keeping pace with the rising world.